realjenius/realjenius.com/content/about.md

 Hello!
 My name is R.J.
 Lorimer, and I'm a professional software developer.

-I am currently working for  [AtomicJar](https://atomicjar.com) as principal platform engineer for the ecosystem behind TestContainers Cloud.
+I am currently working for  [AtomicJar](https://atomicjar.com) as principal platform engineer for the ecosystem behind [Testcontainers Cloud](https://testcontainers.com/cloud/).
+TCC is an amazing way to run your container-based tests without running containers.
+Let us worry about the servers and docker security so you can worry about your application.

 ### My History